- Home

 What are they?

-Also known as flower essences, these are highly diluted extracts from the flowers of wild plants.
-There are many types of flower remedies from around the world.
-The most well known in Australia are the Original Bach Flower Remedies, developed in the 1930s in England, and Australian Bush Flower Essences, developed in Australia in the 1980s.
+Also called flower essences, these are highly diluted extracts made from the flowers of wild plants.
+There are many types from around the world, including the Original Bach Flower Remedies, developed in England in the 1930s, and Australian Bush Flower Essences, developed in Australia in the 1980s.

 Why use them

-Some people believe that flower remedies balance the mind, body and spirit, and help you cope with emotional problems, which can sometimes contribute to poor health.
+Some people believe that flower remedies balance the mind, body and spirit, and help you cope with emotional issues.

 What to expect

-Always confirm the actual ingredients in the suggested remedy and discuss with your cancer care team before taking them.
+Always check what’s in the remedy (the name may not include the ingredients) and discuss with your cancer care team before taking it.
 Some herbs may interact with some cancer treatments and medicines, and cause side effects.
-See these tips on using herbs safely.
+See pages 14–15 for tips on using herbs safely.

 What is the evidence?

 Scientific evidence does not support the use of flower remedies for treating diseases.
-However, anecdotal evidence suggests they may be helpful for reducing fear, anxiety or depression.
+However, anecdotal reports suggest they may help reduce fear and distress.

 After surgery, my naturopath gave me Bach Flower Remedies for fear, shock and exhaustion.
 These helped me relax.